sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 for $|\epsilon| <= u$.
 Different tools may use varying overapproximations, but the principle is the same: to tractably verify you (typically) need to overapproximate.
-The IEEE floating-point spec, of course, is fully deterministic and simply computes values.
+The IEEE floating-point spec, of course, is a fully executable and deterministic spec.

 But how to test?
 Here's an idea: one can view an overapproximation as a bigger testing budget to smash the verification tool with.
 For floating-point